ducduyn31/codegraph/graph-extractor/README.md

 # Graph Extractor

-A graph-based code extractor for RAG systems that builds a graph representation of codebases and provides tools for querying code structure, tracing dependencies, and debugging error paths.
+A graph-based code extractor CLI tool that builds a graph representation of codebases from GitHub repositories or local directories.

 ## Overview

-Graph Extractor is an MCP (Model Context Protocol) server that analyzes codebases and builds a graph representation of the code structure, including:
+Graph Extractor is a command-line tool that analyzes codebases and builds a graph representation of the code structure, including:

 - File hierarchy (repositories, directories, files)
 - Code elements (classes, methods, functions, variables)
 - Relationships (imports/exports, calls, dependencies)

-The graph is stored in a Neo4j database (for local development) or AWS Neptune (for production), and can be queried through MCP tools.
+The graph is stored in a Neo4j database (for local development) or AWS Neptune (for production), and can be queried using Neo4j's query language (Cypher) or other graph database tools.

 ## Features

+- **GitHub Integration**: Clone and analyze GitHub repositories
 - **Code Parsing**: Parse TypeScript/JavaScript files and extract code structure
 - **Graph Building**: Build a graph representation of the code
-- **Code Structure Querying**: Query the code structure by file, function, or class
-- **Dependency Tracing**: Trace dependencies across repositories
-- **Error Path Analysis**: Identify potential error propagation paths
+- **Flexible Analysis**: Analyze local directories or GitHub repositories
+- **Configurable**: Customize file patterns, database connections, and more
+- **Respects .gitignore**: Automatically excludes files specified in .gitignore files (both in the root and subdirectories)

 ## Installation